galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/simbank-IVT.md

 title: "The SimBank Installation Verification Test"
 ---

 This basic test logs on to Galasa SimBank and examines an account.
+The SimBank IVT test is available in the <a href="https://github.com/galasa-dev/simplatform/blob/main/galasa-simbank-tests/dev.galasa.simbank.tests/src/main/java/dev/galasa/simbank/tests/SimBankIVT.java" target="_blank"> Galasa simplatform repository</a> in GitHub.

 ## Exploring the `SimBankIVT` test class